 What’s also important to note is that fish instincts dictate that they swim in shallower waters when it is darker out and will often stick to deeper waters during the day.

-At the end of a long day of ice fishing, if you follow all of the tips and techniques described above, you should have a cooler teeming with fresh walleye.
+At the end of a long day of ice fishing for walleye, if you follow all of the tips and techniques described above, you should have a cooler teeming with fresh walleye.

 Remember to be patient; fishing, especially ice fishing, is all about patience, and don’t forget to bring warm clothes.